Graph Regularized PCA: Results

 The distinction between isotropic and anisotropic variability arises from differences in the structure of the noise precision matrix (see Eq. \eqref{eq:noise_precision_matrix}) and in the relative magnitude and spatial distribution of nuisance variability across the graph.
 In the isotropic regime, the diagonal term is comparatively large and the nuisance load is reduced, so graph-correlated noise remains homogeneous across features.
 In the anisotropic regime, the diagonal term is weak and the graph term is larger; at the same time we inject more nuisance components at larger amplitude, making the marginal variance of a feature depend sharply on its degree and local clustering.
 The two regimes are parametrized as reported in Table \ref{tab:parametrization}.

 Under this specification, the isotropic regime produces nearly rotationally invariant noise once features are standardized.
 The anisotropic regime, by contrast, produces graph-structured noise via $\mathbf{L}$, boosting the nuisance-to-signal ratio and the overall variability.
 In all the experiments, we report results for both GR-PCA (oracle), which uses the precision matrix from the generator, and GR-PCA (learned), in which the precision matrix is estimated from the data by GraphicalLassoCV.
+The comparison between using the true and estimated precision graphs isolates how graph-estimation error propagates to the recovered components.
+We work in the regime $n \gg p$ so that this gap is not dominated by finite-sample limitations of the precision estimator.
+Nevertheless, as the density of edges increases in the following experiments, estimation of the precision graph eventually becomes unreliable.

 Across all analyses, we use the same organizing principle.
 If a method concentrates variance on the low-frequency subspace and suppresses high-frequency components, we expect three linked outcomes: (\emph{i}) increased selectivity because variance explained shifts toward low-frequency directions and away from high-frequency ones, (\emph{ii}) higher alignment because estimated directions coincide with the true low-frequency components, and (\emph{iii}) a controlled reduction in global \(\,R_X^2\,\) in anisotropic settings because some high-frequency variance is intentionally discarded.